ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 The strength Is gone, the step is s!ow,
 And joy grows wearisome, and wo With age
 comes on
 </td></tr></table>

 ---

+## From _Pioneer and Democrat._

+#### 1858-09-24 &middot; [Olympia, Wash.
+Territory [Wash.]](http://dbpedia.org/resource/Olympia%2C_Washington)

+<table style="width: 100%;"><tr><td style="width: 50%">

+And while we eye the rolling tide,
+Down which our flying minutes glide
+Away so fast;
+Let us the present hour employ,
+And dream each future dream of joy
+Already past.
+Let no vain hope deceive the mind,
+No happier let us hope to find
+To-morrow than to-day.
+Our golden dreams of yore were bright,
+Like them the present shall delight-
+Like them decay.
+Our lives like hasting streams must be,
+That into one engulphing sea
+Are doomed to fall.
+The sea of death, whose waves roll on,
+O&#x27;er King and kingdom, crown and throne,
+And swallow all.
+Alike the river&#x27;s lordly tide,
+Alike the humble riv&#x27;lets, glide
+To that sad wave;
+Death levels poverty and pride,
+And rich and poor sleep side by side
+Within the grave.
+ Our birth is but a starting place,
+ Life is the running of the race,
+And death the goal;
+There all our steps at last are brought,
+That path alone, of all unsought,
+ Is found of all.
+Long ere the damps of death can blight,
+The cheek&#x27;s pure glow of red and whit
+</td></tr></table>

+---